Cheyanne Vlismas

-Cheyanne Vlismas (born June 25, 1995), formerly known as Cheyanne Buys, is an American mixed martial artist who competed in the Strawweight division of the Ultimate Fighting Championship.
+Cheyanne Vlismas (born June 25, 1995), formerly known as Cheyanne Buys, is an American former mixed martial artist who competed in the Strawweight division of the Ultimate Fighting Championship.

 Background

 Vlismas began training in karate when she was three years old and then transitioned to taekwondo when she was ten years old, later obtaining a black belt in the sport.
 She got into MMA at the age of fifteen.
 When she was seventeen, she got expelled from high school for fighting and her family decided to let her start training full time.
 She took her first amateur fight four days after her eighteenth birthday.

 She is the ex-wife of fellow UFC fighter, JP Buys.

 Mixed martial arts career

 Early career

 Cheyanne made her MMA debut at LFA 35, where she faced Karla Hernandez and went on to defeat her via TKO in the third round, securing her first victory under the banner of Legacy Fighting Alliance in the process.
 Vlismas faced Helen Peralta at Invicta FC 29: Kaufman vs. Lehner, losing her bout via unanimous decision.
 Then at EFC 74, Vlismas defeated Karolina Wójcik via split decision, before she went on to defeat Canadian Lindsey Garbatt at BTC 6 Night of Champions via unanimous decision.

 In her second appearance with Legacy Fighting Alliance at LFA 78, Vlismas faced Rebecca Adney and defeated her via unanimous decision.

 Vlismas was invited to Dana White's Contender Series 30 on August 25, 2020 and faced Hilarie Rose.
 She won the bout via unanimous decision, getting a UFC contract in the process.